chen0112/Methane_Yield_Database/README.md

-#This database built to making notes and can also collect email, user names
+#This database was built to making notes and can also visit email address and user names.